Naperville train disaster: Long-term results

 This crash is a major reason why most passenger trains in the United States have a speed limit of 79 mph.
 The CB&Q, Milwaukee Road, and Illinois Central were among railroads in the region running passenger trains up to and above 100 mph in the 1930s and 1940s.
 The Interstate Commerce Commission ruled in 1951 that trains traveling 80 mph or more must have "an automatic cab signal, automatic train stop or automatic train control system", expensive technology that was implemented on some lines in the region but which has since been mostly removed.

-The Burlington increased headway on the two trains from 2 minutes to 15 minutes in May and added a signal position, flashing yellow, for a total of four positions.
+The Burlington increased headway on the two trains from 2 minutes to 15 minutes in May and added a signal aspect, flashing yellow (conditional approach), for a total of four aspects.
 They continued to haul mixed heavyweight/lightweight trains, but the railroad was already replacing heavyweight cars with stainless steel lightweight "Zephyr" type cars.
 All units in both trains would return to service except the Advance Flyer's last coach and the dining car; both were total losses.

 Following this disaster, advancements in train speed in the United States essentially halted.
 However, select Amtrak passenger trains run at up to 150 mph as of 2013.

 In 2012 Chuck Spinner published The Tragedy at the Loomis Street Crossing.
 Because of the interest generated by the book, a Naperville committee selected Paul Kuhn to create a sculpture at the crash site.
 The sculpture, commemorating both the victims and the rescue workers involved in the tragic wreck, was dedicated in 2014.
 Kuhn's sculpture is made of 5,000 railroad spikes.